LOG795-PFE031/stock-ai_pfe031/README.md

 ### Step 2: Set Up the Backend

-1. Clone the backend repository (C# service with RabbitMQ)
+1. Clone the backend repository (C# service with RabbitMQ) at https://github.com/LOG795-PFE020/BackendMicroservices
 2. Follow the README steps in that repository to get it up and running
 3. Ensure the RabbitMQ container is running properly